mark-cooper/overdrive_metadata/README.txt

 == FEATURES/PROBLEMS:

+Important!
+Open and save the spreadsheet provided by Overdrive as a plain .xls (2003).
+By default they come as an XML XLS which is unreadable by the Ruby spreadsheet library.

 Much faster than previous versions -- no batch merging.
 Fields are appended to a single record for rows with matching content urls.
 Updated to account for ebook formats.